 Since the implementation of regulation in March 2009, all midwives must be registered with the Midwifery Regulatory Council of Nova Scotia to be permitted to practise.

 The Midwifery Act was proclaimed in New Brunswick in 2010.
 At the present time, midwives offer their services in the Fredericton region.
 Registered midwives working in New Brunswick are regulated by the Midwifery Council of New Brunswick.

 Midwifery is regulated in the Northwest Territories under theMidwifery Profession Act, S.N.W.T.
 2006, c.24, and the following regulations:Midwifery Profession General Regulations, N.W.T.
 Reg.
 002-2005;Prescription and Regulation of Drugs and other Substances Regulations, N.W.T.
 Reg.
 003-2005; andScreening and Diagnostic Tests Regulations, N.W.T.
 Reg.
 004-2005.

-Since the implementation of regulation in 2005, midwives must be registered with Northwest Territories' Health Professional Licensing Department to be permitted to practise.
+Since the implementation of regulation in 2005, midwives must be registered with the Government of the Northwest Territories, Office of the Registrar, Professional Licensing, in the Department of Health and Social Services to be permitted to practise.

 Midwifery is regulated in Nunavut under theMidwifery Profession Act and regulations.
 Since the implementation of the regulation in 2011, all midwives must be registered by the Nunavut Registration Committee to be permitted to practice.

 Midwifery is not yet regulated in Prince Edward Island.
 In 2019, the PEI Midwives Association submitted an application to the province to have regulations for midwifery put in place under the new PEI Regulationed Health Professions Act.